Latin Counts

 In the year 1990, the Latin Counts began to have severe quarrels with the Latin Kings in the city and in the suburbs of Chicago Heights and Addison.
 The beef between both gangs erupted in full scale war in 1991.

 In the year 1992, Don Juan “Benny” Rios moved to Cicero at the age of 14 and got acquainted with the Twelfth Street Players at Roosevelt and Austin.
+Rios was the founder of Cicero Latin Counts.
 The Twelfth Street Players then offered up territory by Parkholm Park by 18th and 51st and eventually the Counts spread to Roosevelt down 18th then down to 58th Avenue in an area known as “The Red Zone.”
 The Counts engaged in vicious gang wars in Cicero against the Latin Kings and all the Folk alliance gangs. in the year 1994 war began with the Twelfth Street Players as Counts became very powerful in Cicero becoming one of the dominating forces.

-Latin Count territory has remained in tact in Pilsen, South Deering, Mckinley Park, South Chicago and Cicero and perhaps will never fold.
+Latin Count territory has remained intact in Pilsen, South Deering, Mckinley Park, South Chicago, Addison and Cicero and perhaps will never fold.
 Brighton Park, Back of the Yards, Marquette Park closed due to keeping focus on stronger sections.
-Addison, Berwyn and Romeoville sections closed due to heavy police presence in those suburbs and most other gangs were removed from those communities as well so there was no real loss.

 The BCN remained strong into the 1990s until 1992 a major challenge came that would begin a disruption of the BCN.
 In the year 1992 as the Latin King and Latin Count war became even worse the Bishops made a very tough decision to draw a truce with the Latin Kings and no longer fight the Kings alongside the Counts, the Bishops now stayed out of the war.
 In the year 1995 the Bishops took their alliance with the Latin Kings further when the Latin Kings demanded the BCN be put to an end or face ending their relationship.
 The Bishops chose the bigger gangs and ended the BCN with the Counts, this caused animosity between Counts and Bishops; however, war did not begin yet.
 Tensions built especially after Counts witnessed Kings and Bishops being close.
 On one January day in 1996 Bishops and Counts got into a heated argument at a party. he Bishops would not calm down after the altercation and later that night one of the Bishops strolled to the outside of the Latin Count gang members’ home and shouted disrespectful things about the Latin Counts then started shooting at the house but did not hit his intended target instead he shot the gang members’ girlfriend in the chest, she died instantly.
 Later on that night a Latin Count named “Rhino” gunned down a Bishop named “Chuco” to avenge the death of the Counts’ girlfriend.
 This started a vicious war between Bishops and Counts that would live on until present day.